chaddjohnson/react-signup-form/README.md

 1. Password and password confirmation match validation.
 1. Informing the user when the password and password confirmation do not match.
 1. Styling using Emotion.

-The following (extra, for fun and for completeness) are also demonstrated:

 1. Theming.
 1. Presence validation for username, password, and password confirmation.
 1. Username format validation.